apache/spark/docs/sql-programming-guide.md

 registered as a table.
 Tables can be used in subsequent SQL statements.

 {% highlight scala %}
-// sc is an existing SparkContext. val spark = new org.apache.spark.sql.SparkSession(sc)
+val spark: SparkSession // An existing SparkSession
 // this is used to implicitly convert an RDD to a DataFrame. import spark.implicits._